About the French Alps

 There are lots of things you can do with your dog in the French Alps.
 In fact, it would make more sense to write what you can’t do with your dog in the French Alps than what you can do.

-Many ski-lifts run during the summer months and take hikers, bikers and sight-seers up the steep mountainsides.
+In the French Alps, many ski-lifts run during the summer months.
+They take hikers, bikers and sight-seers up the steep mountainsides.
 Although dogs are usually allowed onto the cable-cars during the summer, they are not allowed onto all cable-cars, especially ones that go to high altitude and/or glaciers.
-Make sure to contact the tourist office before you plan on using a particular ski-lift to ensure that your dog can come with you.
+For instance, the Aiguille du Midi lift in Chamonix does never allow dogs, not even to the mid-station.
+So make sure to contact the tourist office before you plan on using a particular ski-lift to ensure that your dog can come with you.